One of the most important things you can do to help you reach your financial goals is establishing and following a budget.

 Once you get the hang of it, following your budget should become second nature.
 You’ll have the peace of mind that comes from knowing exactly where you stand financially every month.

 That doesn’t mean your budget can’t change depending on your circumstances or life events.
-But having a plan and knowing where your money is going allows you to be better prepared to handle financial challenges.
+But having a plan and knowing where your money is going helps you prepare to handle financial challenges.

 If you’re having trouble figuring out how to make your budget work with your current income, free Credit Counseling can help.
 Get started now!